Active & Future Missions

 Read More

 The Perseverance rover is powered and warmed by a Multi-Mission Radioisotope Thermoelectric Generator (MMRTG).
-The rover has been exploring the surface of Mars since landing in 2021.
+The rover continues to collect samples on the surface of Mars.

 Launch: July 30, 2020 | 11:50 UTC